-Off-the-shelf medical instruments

-Tschida Medical Solutions' entry into high-precision manufacturing with Bumotec s191 he world's most impressive "Swiss army knife" weighs more than four tonnes and can turn, mill, grind, bore, broach, saw, skive and even needle-etch with backlash-free precision to the micrometer: This was reason enough for surgical mechanic Peter Tschida from the district of Tuttlingen to order the Starrag Bumotec s191 mill/turn center - the "Swiss army knife" of machining.
+Off-the-shelf medical instruments Tschida Medical Solutions' entry into high-precision manufacturing with Bumotec s191 he world's most impressive "Swiss army knife" weighs more than four tonnes and can turn, mill, grind, bore, broach, saw, skive and even needle-etch with backlash-free precision to the micrometre: This was reason enough for surgical mechanic Peter Tschida from the district of Tuttlingen to order the Starrag Bumotec s191 mill/turn centre - the "Swiss army knife" of machining.
 Five years ago, Peter and Ivonne Tschida, owners and founders of Tschida Medical Solutions (TMS) in Fridingen (near Tuttlingen), made a very courageous decision.
-The family-owned company, located in what is often referred as the "Medical Valley" in the Swabian region of Germany, decided that it wanted to go beyond inventing, developing and designing medical instruments made of stainless steel using 3D CAD, it also wanted to manufacture them itself using the Bumotec s191 high-precision mill/turn center from Starrag.
+The family-owned company, located in what is often referred as the "Medical Valley" in the Swabian region of Germany, decided that it wanted to go beyond inventing, developing and designing medical instruments made of stainless steel using 3D CAD, it also wanted to manufacture them itself using the Bumotec s191 high-precision mill/turn centre from Starrag.
 This took a great deal of courage, as Peter and his sons Florian and Maximilian were total laymen in the fields of CNC machining and CAM programming.
 High precision with many extras After around a year of training, with newly acquired knowledge, the Bumotec s191 and its many extras quickly opened a door into the world of CNC machining.

-"We can
+"The required form and quality of the individual parts remain consistently high in series production."
+The linear-driven mill/turn centre can load and machine bar parts with a maximum diameter of 50 mm, and the multi-grip device on the opposite station holds and supports complex parts very reliably, ensuring that very tight tolerances can be maintained even with six-sided machining.
+It also reduces unproductive set-up times: "We can mill up to nine components in the turret at the same time.
+This means we can avoid eight tool changes compared to individual production," explains Tschida with a practical example.
+Manufacturing costs in Fridingen are high, as instruments such as forceps, scissors and needle holders are produced from high-alloy stainless steel bar parts (X20Cr13, Diameter 25 mm), which Tschida Medical Solutions then combines into complex micro-spring, micro-bayonet and tube shaft instruments.
+Tschida's team manufactures these components in series production 24 hours a day - even through the night during fully automated, unmanned shifts.
+Precise temperature management ensures safe and reliable repeating accuracy with precision to two micrometres on all five axes, while the stable and low-vibration machine bed offers near-net-shape finishing on the surfaces.
+But Tschida is especially proud of one thing: "The boldest fact about this machine is that all of the know-how remains in-house.
+We will continue to work through the puzzle under the radar until the innovation is fully developed."
+Success story: DeBakey forceps So-called atraumatic DeBakey forceps, a double-articulated instrument with two jaw parts, were selected for manufacturing as a trial.
+This instrument is given special teething for picking up and holding very sensitive blood vessels safely.
+These tiny (less than 0.4 mm wide) cross teeth are milled using special tooling; they have

-mill up to nine
+"We can mill up to nine components in the turret at the same time."

-components in

-the turret at

-the same time."